Making the business case for content strategy (versus taking a giant leap of faith)Three steps to getting content initiatives off the ground

 - What is your vision for the 3-5 years after launch?

 - Show how this editorial operation isn’t just a campaign, it’s reinventing your approach to communications.
 Show the path first to sustainability and then to profitability.

-Case in point: The Well
+Case Study: The Well

 At Revmade we had the opportunity to launch The Well in collaboration with Northwell Health — an editorial platform that its communities, clients, and customers engage with before a health event.
 In this project, we answered and executed on these same questions – here’s a sort of summary of where we netted out: